syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### ProgressStrokeWidth

-The width of the inner stroke of the refresh content can be customized using the [SfPullToRefresh.ProgressStrokeWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeWidth.html) property.
+The width of the inner stroke of the progress view can be customized using the [SfPullToRefresh.ProgressStrokeWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeWidth.html) property.
 The default width of the inner stroke of the progress view is "3".

 Refer the below code example to set the [SfPullToRefresh.ProgressStrokeWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeWidth.html) property.